-- Incident Frequency Rate ("IFR"), also known as Injury Rate in the GRI Standards, are expressed in number of injury cases (all cases) against total manhours (in millions) for the calendar year. - Incident Severity Rate ("ISR"), also known as Lost Day Rate in the GRI Standards, are expressed in number of man-days lost (LTA and Fatality) against total manhours (in millions) for the calendar year. - Occupational Disease Rate ("ODR") are expressed in number of occupational disease case against total manhours (in millions) for the calendar year). - Due to the new Human Resource IT system implemented in the beginning of 2017, we are unable to tabulate and report for 2016.
+- Incident Frequency Rate ("IFR"), also known as Injury Rate in the GRI Standards, are expressed in number of injury cases (all cases) against total man-hours (in millions) for the calendar year. - Incident Severity Rate ("ISR"), also known as Lost Day Rate in the GRI Standards, are expressed in number of man-days lost (LTA and Fatality) against total manhours (in millions) for the - Occupational Disease Rate ("ODR") are expressed in number of occupational disease case against total manhours (in millions) for the calendar year). - Due to the new Human Resource IT system implemented in the beginning of 2017, we are unable to tabulate and report for 2016. - Statistics have not been updated for actual performance in FY2019.
+For tables 5 and 6, the numbers for 2019 relate to our targets set in our previous report for FY2018.
+Please refer to page 10 of this report for the detailed explanation and our intended follow up action.